oneapi-src/oneDNN/doc/performance_considerations/inspecting_jit.md

 Inspecting JIT Code {#dev_guide_inspecting_jit}
 ===============================================

-Intel MKL-DNN uses just-in-time compilation (JIT) to generate optimal code for some functions based on input parameters and instruction set supported by the system.
+DNNL uses just-in-time compilation (JIT) to generate optimal code for some functions based on input parameters and instruction set supported by the system.
 The library provides a mechanism to save the generated code into a file for inspection.

-This behavior can be enabled with `MKLDNN_JIT_DUMP` environment variable or @ref mkldnn_set_jit_dump function.
+This behavior can be enabled with `DNNL_JIT_DUMP` environment variable or @ref dnnl_set_jit_dump function.

 | Value           | Behavior
 | :----           | :----